danth/flakeaway/README.md

 ### GitHub

-Register a new GitHub app by following [these instructions][create-github-app].
+Register a new GitHub app by following [these instructions](https://docs.github.com/en/developers/apps/building-github-apps/creating-a-github-app).

 The following permissions are required on the app:
 - Checks: write